alr621/Getting-and-Cleaning-Data-Project/README.md

 Details:

 The activity names are located in the file "UCI HAR Dataset/activity_labels.txt".
 These activity names are loaded into a data frame called labels using the read.table() function.
-2 parameters have been passed:
-•the file location.
-•names of the columns, which are Id and Label.
-The columns names are given to uniquely identify each columns.
+2 parameters have been passed: the file location and names of the columns, which are Id and Label.

 The following code shows how the activity names are loaded: descript<-read.table("UCI HAR Dataset/activity_labels.txt",col.names=c("ID","Label"))

 The activity column in the merged data set is now factorized.
 This has been done by creating a factor variable using factor().
-3 parameters have been passed:
-•the activity column of the merged data set.
-•the id from the descript data frame.
-This id will be matched with the id in the activity column.
-•the label from the descript data frame.
+3 parameters have been passed: the activity column of the merged data set, the id from the descript data frame.
+This id will be matched with the id in the activity column, the label from the descript data frame.
 This label will replace the matched id.

 The following code shows how the factorization has been done: factor(mergedData2[,2],descript$ID,descript$Label)